 From Busan: Take the metro to Deokchan station and transfer to the Light Rail (yellow line).
 Get off two stops later at Gangeseo-gu Office.

 Busan metro map

-Watch my videos on Korea Travel Essentials
+Korea Travel Essentials (video playlist)

 This post has affiliate links.
 If you buy through it, I get a tiny commission at no extra cost to you.
 Any profit goes into maintenance of this site and I’d be grateful!